tbedford/Website-Test/source/articles/how-python-saved-my-sanity.md

 be painful, and I just didn't have the time or energy, or the desire to be even more insane than I already was.

 PHP was the next option.
 I'd done a project previously in PHP, a command line set of tools for turning DITA XML into HTML 5.
-It had worked out quite well although I ran out of time on the project.
+It had worked out quite well as proof of concept.
 PHP could certainly do it.
 But I remembered I'd had a hard time when I came back to the PHP codebase 6 months later, trying to figure out what the heck I'd done.
-There was too much line noise, too many $s and too many things that seemed like a good idea at the time but turned out to be very horrible (and mostly my fault).
+There was too much line noise, too many $s and too many things that seemed like a good idea at the time but turned out to be very horrible (and most probably my fault).

 Could Python help?

 A few characters typed at the terminal confirmed I had Python already installed on my MacBook Pro.
 I figured it couldn't be worse than PHP.

-I wrote a little spider program.
-It worked.
+I wrote a simple little spider program.
+To my utter amazement it worked forst time.
 Soon I had about 8000 articles downloaded and Python was flinging text files around and whacking things into MySQL and I was running queries and getting back useful results.

 ``` python
 # Inject all records into MySQL database